Compak Asset Management

 We collect and use various types of information we believe is necessary to administer our business, and to offer you the best possible customer service.
 Customer information we collect is categorized into the following types:

-- Information we receive from you on applications, or on other forms, through telephone or in-person interviews, such as your name, address, phone number, social security number, your assets, liabilities, income and other household information;
+- Information we receive from you on applications, or on other forms, through telephone or in-person interviews, or online forms, such as your name, address, phone number, social security number, e-mail address, IP address, computer/browser information, biometric information, your assets, liabilities, income and other household information;

 - Information about your transactions and account experience with us or others, such as your account balance, transaction history;